Pulling the Garbage Goalie The KL Press and the Last Days

 was running out of options.
 The consortium¹s frustration

-with Harris was made abundantly clear in a full page
+with Harris was made abundantly clear in a full page ad in

-the North Bay Nugget that read ³Where¹s
+the North Bay Nugget that read ‹³Where¹s Mike Harris When

-You Need Him?² The very next
+You Need Him?² The very next day they received their

 answer when Harris¹ faithful lieutenant Chris Hodgson